Sacre Bleu! Thieves Swipe Napoleonic Jewels From the Louvre In Less Than Four...

 AP Photo/John Locher

 We’ve said goodbye to Charlie Kirk.
 The founder of Turning Points USA had his memorial service in Glendale, Arizona, on Sunday.
 President Trump and other top conservative activists attended the event.
 The State Farm Stadium was filled, with hundreds of thousands more paying their respects outside the venue.
 Kirk was assassinated on September 10 at Utah Valley University in Orem.
 He was someone who wanted to talk to everyone, a happy warrior.
-He was shot and killed having such conversations.
+He was shot and killed while having such conversations.
 Where do we go from here, especially with a political opposition so engulfed in insanity, illiberalism, and violence?

 He had the patience of a saint.
 He was willing to be subjected to extreme vitriol, lunacy, and intolerance by the Left’s most unhinged elements on college campuses.
 He smiled, listened, and if there was a dialogue, albeit one that was fraught with disrespect, then so be it.
 Not every conversation had to be mellow and calm.
 Some can and must be heated, as we, as a society, have deep, entrenched differences on how government should work.
 Still, a shouting match that doesn’t end with punches being thrown was better than no dialogue at all.
 Kirk had strong opinions—I don’t need to tell you that—but he also believed that politics was a social good since it replaced violence in settling disputes.
-And when communication breaks down totally, and no one talks, that’s when the chances of that mayhem erupting increases dramatically.
+And when communication breaks down totally, and no one talks, that’s when the chances of that mayhem erupting increase dramatically.

 I respect the need for debate and have conversations.
 In 2016, I spoke to numerous Bernie Sanders supporters in New Hampshire.
 They were fun, open, respectful, but also totally left-wing.
 No violence erupted.
 That was eons ago though.